Neanderthal Museum: Education programmes

 The museum specifically operates a programme to disseminate knowledge to teachers (including pre-school teachers) through its Permanent Exhibition and Stone Age Workshop.
 Children are also encouraged to learn from the exhibits which are not part of the school curriculum.
 In this regard the display areas in the garden such as the Discovery Site, the “Human Traces” art trail and the Ice Age Game Reserve are very topical for children in particular.
 The Neanderthal Museum also conducts a workshop on the Stone Age, which is educative not only to children but also to the youth and older people.
 In this workshop, access is provided to prehistoric fossils like bone, leather or sinew, prehistoric tools and techniques used in the daily life of our ancestors.

 Grounds

-In the garden area, which is developed in the precincts of the museum to represent the Neander Valley, there are many attractions along the labelled paths labelled such as Art trail "Human Traces”.
-Further, towards the Game reserve, the aurochs and the wild horses can be seen.
-The original excavated site where fossils of Neanderthal man were found is also close to the museum.
+In the garden area, which is developed in the precincts of the museum to represent the Neander Valley, there are many attractions along the labelled paths labelled such as the art trail "Human Traces".
+Towards the Game reserve, the aurochs and the wild horses can be seen.
+The original excavated site where fossils of Neanderthal man were found is close to the museum.

 Awards

-The museum has received many appreciation medals for architecture, exhibits, its website and tourism, between 1997 and 2009, and these are:
+The museum has received many appreciation medals for architecture, exhibits, its website and tourism, between 1997 and 2009: